Employment Solicitors Leicester

 What is a settlement agreement?

 Formerly known as a Compromise Agreement, a settlement agreement is used by an employer and employee so they can part on agreed terms.
-A settlement agreement is legally binding provided the employee receives advice from a qualified solicitor (a cost that the employer sometimes covers) or union representative and can offer benefits and financial compensation to the employee and avoid the employee taking the employer to court.
+A settlement agreement is legally binding provided the employee receives advice from a qualified solicitor (a cost that the employer sometimes covers) or union representative.
+It can offer benefits and financial compensation to the employee and avoid the employee taking the employer to court.

-The terms of the agreement are usually kept confidential, and the employee is typically offered a severance payment by the employer in return for them not pursuing any claims in a Tribunal or Court.
+The terms of the agreement are usually kept confidential, and the employee is typically offered a severance payment by the employer in return for them not pursuing any claims in a tribunal or court.

 How do you negotiate a settlement agreement?

-Since it is a legal requirement to obtain independent legal advice before signing a settlement agreement, we would advise negotiating the terms of the agreement with an employment law solicitor who specialises in settlement agreements, as they will be able to advise you on any risks and implications related to the terms.
-Consider what your employer is hoping to achieve from the settlement agreement and whether you can secure your aims by agreeing to the employer’s requests.
-It is also advised not to hand in your resignation whilst you are in dispute with your employer as this can weaken your position when it comes to negotiating your settlement agreement.
+They will be able to advise you on any risks and implications related to the terms.
+A lawyer will also consider what your employer is hoping to achieve from the settlement agreement and whether you can secure your aims by agreeing to the employer’s requests.
+It’s also advised not to hand in your resignation whilst you are in dispute with your employer as this can weaken your position when it comes to negotiating your settlement agreement.
 By remaining employed, the employer will have to pay a settlement to end the employment relationship.

 What is constructive dismissal?

-Unlike unfair dismissal, where your employer lets you go without a fair reason for doing so, constructive dismissal involves an employee feeling forced to resign rather than being dismissed.
+Unlike unfair dismissal – where your employer lets you go without a fair reason for doing so – constructive dismissal involves an employee feeling forced to resign rather than being dismissed.
 There are various reasons why you might feel forced to resign, including:

 - Changes to working conditions